adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. 豊田 is Toyoda with a D, but they changed to [トヨタ](https://en.wikipedia.org/wiki/History_of_Toyota) (Toyota) anyway, because トヨタ has 8 strokes in it, and apparently that's good luck.
+1. DON’T PUT GROUND WASP NEST ON YOUR VAGINA TO TIGHTEN MUSCLES, WARNS GYNAECOLOGIST: [“Here's a pro-tip, if something burns when you apply it to the vagina it is generally bad for the vagina” - Dr Gunter](http://www.independent.co.uk/life-style/ground-wasp-nest-vagina-tighten-warn-gynaecologist-painful-sex-bacteria-hiv-a7766376.html)
+1. [Fishwives](https://en.wikipedia.org/wiki/Fishwife), also known as fish fags, are women who sell, rather than marry, fish.
+1. "Back in the 80ies and early 90ies disks were already shipped with bad sectors from the factory and had the bad sectors lists on their drive label.
+You would have to enter them when low-level formatting a drive." - /u/cbmuser
+1. When going to Hawaii, worry about getting hit in the head by a coconut, rather than getting bitten by a shark.
+1. Singapore has a latitude of ~1.28.
 1. When [Yoshito Usui](https://en.wikipedia.org/wiki/Yoshito_Usui) (the [蠟筆小新](https://en.wikipedia.org/wiki/Crayon_Shin-chan) guy) fell off a cliff and died, the Chinese media incorrectly reported his death with the picture of [this bloke](http://www.magazine9.jp/interv/kuroda/images/photo.jpg) (黒田征太郎).
 More than 100 million copies of the Crayon Shin-chan manga have been sold worldwide.
 1. [Noyes](https://en.wikipedia.org/wiki/Noyes) is a real name, say the Internets.
 1. As of [the article](http://www.anandtech.com/show/9394/analysing-amoled-power-efficiency)'s time of writing, AMOLED can beat IPS in efficiency (with a sample size of 2) if the screen contents are less than 60% white.